 Through further progressions, Women in Esports has announced a partnership with UK esports organisation Rix.GG to host a women’s Valorant tournament: The Huntress Trials.

-This will take place on January 30th and 31st 2021 from 12pm to 10pm each day, with the main broadcast being hosted on the British Esports Twitch channel.
+This will take place on the weekend of January 30th and 31st from 12pm to 10pm each day, with the main broadcast being hosted on the British Esports Twitch channel.

 The purpose of this partnered tournament is to promote inclusivity and diversity within the esports industry.
 The Huntress Trials is an open tournament created specifically for openly femme identifying or non-binary individuals, including but not limited to biological female, transgender women, openly femme-identifying, femme-presenting, or femme adjacent non-binary people.